Mobile: 0414 585 595

 • Repeat this breathing rhythm 6 times

-After that you can stop counting.
-Let a part of you assume this breathing method automatically.
+• After that you can stop counting.
+Let a part of you assume this breathing automatically.
+Soon it will become very natural to breathe in this way (shorter breath-in and, a longer breath-out).

-Step 2 ~ Getting into Self Hypnosis…
+2) ~ Get into Self Hypnosis…

 Second step is to steadily gaze at a spot in front of you.
-Raise your gaze upwards, without moving your head.
-Keep your eyes fixed on the ceiling.

 While gazing at this spot, mentally say to yourself:

 “As I count from three (3) down to one (1) my eyelids will feel heavier and heavier.
-When I get to one (1) my eyes will close and I will completely relax”.

 • Count down from 3 to 1